technicalagilecoach/SudokuSolver/Notes.md

     - remove data from git retrospectively, e.g. puzzle files, this notes, ...

 ## Done
+- The basic strategies from https://www.sudokuwiki.org/Sudoku.htm are covered as well as the X-Wing strategy.
+- Cleaned up self check for candidates == all free variables in an area must be available as candidate!
 - Always implement counting removed candidates and newly fixed cells using a member variable
 - Implemented X-Wing strategy - now also Grid 7 from 0096_sudoku.txt is solvable (all puzzles from this set are now solvable)
   - there is a conflict with HiddenQuadruplets though - for now HiddenQuadruplets is deactivated